jmartsch/processwire-modules-manager2/README.md

 #### Changelog

-* 2.0.0 initial beta version
+* 2.0.102
+  * add experimental "show only" filter
+  * fix vulnerabilities
+  * update webpack
+  * update dependencies

 * 2.0.101

   * sanitize all class names for better security
   * optimize delete function to catch and display errors
   * unify methods a little bit more (same vars, etc)
   * remove some debug messages

+* 2.0.0 initial beta version

 ### Project setup
 Please note: If running in development mode (NODE_ENV=development) the file modules.json and categories.json are used.
 In this file some modules have a different status than in reality.